minin43/TTT-Custom-Roles/CONVARS.md

-ttt_drunk_can_be_lootgoblin                    1       // Whether the drunk can become a loot goblin ttt_drunk_can_be_cupid                         1       // Whether the drunk can become a cupid ttt_drunk_can_be_sponge                        1       // Whether the drunk can become a sponge ttt_drunk_can_be_oldman                        1       // Whether the drunk can become an old man ttt_drunk_can_be_killer                        1       // Whether the drunk can become a killer ttt_drunk_can_be_zombie                        1       // Whether the drunk can become a zombie ttt_drunk_can_be_madscientist                  1       // Whether the drunk can become a mad scientist ttt_drunk_can_be_shadow                        1       // Whether the drunk can become a shadow ttt_drunk_can_be_arsonist                      1       // Whether the drunk can become a arsonist ttt_drunk_can_be_spy                           1       // Whether the drunk can become a spy ttt_drunk_can_be_hivemind                      1       // Whether the drunk can become the hive mind ttt_drunk_can_be_guesser                       1       // Whether the drunk can become a guesser ttt_drunk_can_be_quartermaster                 1       // Whether the drunk can become a quartermaster
+ttt_drunk_can_be_lootgoblin                    1       // Whether the drunk can become a loot goblin ttt_drunk_can_be_cupid                         1       // Whether the drunk can become a cupid ttt_drunk_can_be_sponge                        1       // Whether the drunk can become a sponge ttt_drunk_can_be_guesser                       1       // Whether the drunk can become a guesser ttt_drunk_can_be_oldman                        1       // Whether the drunk can become an old man ttt_drunk_can_be_killer                        1       // Whether the drunk can become a killer ttt_drunk_can_be_zombie                        1       // Whether the drunk can become a zombie ttt_drunk_can_be_madscientist                  1       // Whether the drunk can become a mad scientist ttt_drunk_can_be_shadow                        1       // Whether the drunk can become a shadow ttt_drunk_can_be_arsonist                      1       // Whether the drunk can become a arsonist ttt_drunk_can_be_hivemind                      1       // Whether the drunk can become the hive mind

 // Old Man
 ttt_oldman_drain_health_to                     0       // The amount of health to drain the old man down to.
 Set to 0 to disable